 In Sparta, you can enjoy a nice meal, wander around the remaining archaeological sites, and maybe check out the Olive Oil Museum, as the Peloponnese is incredibly dense in olive trees and is a huge part of the culture.

-The ruins, churches, and architecture of Mystras are incredibly well-preserved making it a worthy destination for your road trip.
+The ruins, churches, and architecture of Mystras are incredibly well-preserved making it a worthy destination for your trip.
 Mystras is one of the lesser-known important sites from Ancient Greece and will easily have fewer tourists than Olympia or Delphi.

 Where to Stay in Sparta

 Menelaion Hotel – This 3-star hotel is an excellent option for a base when exploring the historic town of Sparta.
 They have a number of plush rooms available and there is even a lovely swimming pool for guests to enjoy – perfect for hot summer days!
-Click here to see their availability

 Laconian Collection Dorieon – If you’d like your own space while on your Peloponnese road trip, then this three-bedroom apartment in Sparta is a great option.
 Great for families and larger groups, it is fully furnished with everything you may need and in an excellent location.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Sparta hotels!